-Creative folk will love the Microsoft Surface Studio 2, due in part to the fact you’re better able to zoom in, rotate and alter your work from every possible angle.
+Creative types will love the Microsoft Surface Studio 2, due in part to the fact you’re better able to zoom in, rotate and alter your work from every possible angle.
 The colour fidelity promised by the sRGB mode should also be a real plus.
-But that steep, steep price will likely put most people off
+But that steep, steep price will likely put most off.

 - 28-inch 4500 x 3000 display

 - Intel Core i7-7820HQ

 - Up to 32GB RAM